Popular Stories

 While lemon trees are citrus fruits, there may be differences between fertilising lemon trees and other types of citrus.

-• Specific nutrient needs: Lemon trees may require higher micronutrients like magnesium and iron.
+• Specific nutrient needs: Lemon trees may require higher levels of micronutrients, such as magnesium and iron.

 • Continuous fruiting: Lemon trees produce fruit year-round, requiring consistent nutrient support.